moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

-To stop the NSLGameScanner.service, open up NSL and hit "🔍" it will then ask you if you want to restart it, click no, and that's it.
+To stop the NSLGameScanner.service and any integrations, open up NSL and hit "🔍" it will then ask you if you want to restart it or stop it by clicking no and that's it.

 <h1 align="center">
 Command Lines 🫡